 REPRESENTATIVE RESULTS:

 Figure 4 shows examples of time and frequency domain PCD responses, illustrating three distinct cavitation behaviors.
-All data were collected on SAT3 using SonoVue microbubbles diluted 5x in PBS.
-The temperature for all examples in this section was 19 ± 1 °C. The ultrasound source was driven with a 2.0 ms pulse at 0.5 MHz to achieve incident pressures of 0.20 (A/B), 0.30 (C/D), and 0.70 (E/F) MPa.
-The signal recordings began 1.4 ms before the t=0 start of the ultrasound pulse.
+All data were collected on SAT3 using SonoVue MBs diluted 5x in PBS with a final concentration of ~2 x 107 MBs/ml.
+The temperature for all examples in this section was 19 ± 1 °C. The US source was driven with a 2.0 ms pulse at 0.5 MHz to achieve incident peak negative pressures of 0.20 (A/B), 0.30 (C/D), and 0.70 (E/F) MPa.
+The signal recordings began 1.4 ms before the t=0 start of the US pulse.
 The inset traces show the signal as recorded (red) and with a 2 MHz high pass filter (blue) for a time window centered at the time of flight from source to cell exposure compartment to PCD.
-The low-level response before this time is due to directly received radiation from the source, which is common in configurations where the PCD is behind the ultrasound source.
+The low-level response before this time is due to directly received radiation from the source, which is common in configurations where the PCD is behind the US source.

-At the lowest incident pressure, the PCD response consists entirely of integer harmonics of the 0.5 MHz fundamental ultrasound frequency.
+At the lowest incident pressure, the PCD response consists entirely of integer harmonics of the 0.5 MHz fundamental US frequency.
 Increasing from 0.20 to 0.30 MPa results in pronounced ultraharmonics in the spectrum in addition to further elevated integer harmonics.
 The time domain waveforms at these two pressures look similar, although the 0.30 MPa results show more variability over the pulse duration.
-At the highest pressure, the time domain waveform amplitude has grown nonlinearly relative to the lower pressures as a result of clearly elevated broadband noise visible in the spectrum.
-This noise is commonly considered to be a result of inertial cavitation and in this example, corresponds to destruction of microbubbles.
+At the highest pressure amplitude, the time domain waveform amplitude has grown nonlinearly relative to the lower pressure amplitudes as a result of clearly elevated broadband noise visible in the spectrum.
+This noise is commonly considered to be a result of inertial cavitation and in this example, corresponds to destruction of MBs.

 To see this more clearly, PCD responses as a function of time are shown in Figure 5.
 In the left panel (A), full spectra are shown over a 50 second exposure time, during which the source emitted 2.0 ms pulses every 0.20 seconds.
 Corresponding total, harmonic and broadband powers are shown in the right panel (B).
-The ultrasound was turned on at t = 3.0 s, at which time large-amplitude broadband responses were seen.
+The US was turned on at t = 3.0 s, at which time large-amplitude broadband responses were seen.
 The initial spike is thought to correspond to the destruction of the largest bubbles in the suspension (SonoVue is polydisperse) and is a common observation in cavitation experiments with shelled bubbles and even with non-degassed media (e.g. PBS).

 After a few seconds, the broadband response rapidly diminished, apparently due to bubble destruction, and the signal is predominantly comprised of harmonics.
-This suggests that the freed gas and remaining microbubbles are vibrating stably and non-inertially.
+This suggests that the freed gas and remaining MBs are vibrating stably and non-inertially.
 At t~50s, the broadband component has fallen to the level of the original background noise.
 Exposure tests like this are therefore important when trying to understand the timescales during which different bubble effects may be acting upon the cells in the chamber.